A Critical Study on Data Leakage in Recommender System Offline Evaluation: Data Leakage in Offline Evaluation

 \subsection{Data Leakage in Recommender System}

-Data leakage is described as ``the use of information in the model training process which would not be expected to be available at prediction time'' in Wikipedia.\footnote{\url{https://en.wikipedia.org/wiki/Leakage_(machine_learning)}} Deemed “one of the top ten data mining mistakes”, Kaufman \etal give a critical discussion on data leakage~\cite{dataleakTKDD} and suggest ``time separation'' of train and test data as one methodology for avoiding leakage, similar to the \textit{split-by-timepoint} strategy listed in Table~\ref{tab:dataPartitioning} in our context.
+Data leakage is described as ``the use of information in the model training process which would not be expected to be available at prediction time'' in Wikipedia.\footnote{\url{https://en.wikipedia.org/wiki/Leakage_(machine_learning)}} Deemed ``one of the top ten data mining mistakes'', Kaufman \etal give a critical discussion on data leakage~\cite{dataleakTKDD} and suggest ``time separation'' of train and test data as one methodology for avoiding leakage, similar to the \textit{split-by-timepoint} strategy listed in Table~\ref{tab:dataPartitioning} in our context.
+Note that data leakage is fundamentally different from leak in privacy.
+The former refers to information leakage due to incorrect preprocessing of dataset for model training processes, while the latter suggests the leakage of personal information to other parties.

 Among the four data partitioning strategies in Table~\ref{tab:dataPartitioning}, \textit{leave-one-out-split}, also known as leave-last-one-out, does observe local timeline of an individual user.
 Specifically, if a user has a total of $n$ interactions in a dataset, the model learns user preference from this user's first ($n-1$) interactions, then predicts the user's last (or $n$-th) interaction.
-At first glance, there is no data leakage with this split strategy because the model learns from the past history (\ie $n-1$ interactions) and predicts future (\ie the $n$-th) interaction of the same user.
-Next, we explain why data leakage occurs, because of collaborative filtering.
+At first glance, there is no data leakage with this split strategy because the model learns from the past history (\ie $n-1$ interactions) and predicts a future (\ie the $n$-th) interaction of the same user.
+Next, we explain why data leakage occurs for this split strategy, because of collaborative filtering.